rarimo/rarime/packages/snap/README.md

 where:

-- **chainInfo** - `cosmos` - type chain details, `rarime-connector` has it's default chains, where `issuer` has been deployed, but in case you have deployed `issuer` on your own cosmos node - you can define `ChainInfo`
+- **chainInfo** - `cosmos` - type chain details, `rarime-connector` has its default chains, where `issuer` has been deployed, but in case you have deployed `issuer` on your own cosmos node - you can define `ChainInfo`
 - **claimOffer**:
   - **id**: request identifier
   - **thid**: ID of the message thread
   - **from**: identifier of the person from whom the offer was received
   - **to**: identifier of the person who received the offer
   - **typ**: media type of the message.
-In our case, it is the type of the protocol of the packed message application/iden3comm-plain-json
+In our case, it is the type of protocol of the packed message application/iden3comm-plain-json
   - **type**: type of iden3comm protocol message
   - **body**
     - **credentials[0]**